This evening's tram updates as Blackpool Transport cancels services to Starr Gate, Bispham and Fleetwood

-More tram journeys have been cancelled between Starr Gate, Little Bispham and Fleetwood today (Monday, November 22) due to an ongoing shortage of drivers.
+More tram journeys have been cancelled between Blackpool and Fleetwood today (Tuesday, November 23) due to an ongoing shortage of drivers.

-A number of tram services have been cancelled this evening Monday (November 22) as Blackpool Transport struggles to find staff to run its fleet of trams.
+A number of tram services have been cancelled for this evening as Blackpool Transport struggles to find staff to run its fleet of trams.

 "We apologise for the inconveniences this may cause and thank you for your understanding during difficult times," a spokesman said.